-Ammonia volatilization from ammonium sulphate generally increases at higher temperature as shown by a comparison of EF at 22 and 32°C in soil from Trinidad (Prasad, 1976).
-Soil moisture is also an influencing factor, with wetter conditions tending to decrease loss (Table S1; Liu et al., 2007; Prasad, 1976).
-The physical and chemical processes in soil, especially pH effects and the presence of CaCO3, that influence equilibration between NH4+ ions and NH3 and determine the rate of NH_3 diffusion through soil and loss to the atmosphere have been well understood for many years (Fenn & Kissel, 1973, 1975; Fenn & Hossner, 1985; Rachhpal-Singh & Nye, 1986; Harrison & Webb, 2001).
-As expected, where surface application was compared with ammonium sulphate mixed with the soil (Gasser, 1964), mixing decreased volatilization somewhat.
+Ammonia volatilisation from ammonium sulphate generally increases at higher temperature as shown by a comparison of EF at 22 and 32 °C in soil from Trinidad (Prasad et al., 1976).
+Soil moisture is also an influencing factor, with wetter conditions tending to decrease loss (Supplementary Table 1: Liu et al., 2007; Prasad, 1976).
+The physical and chemical processes in soil, especially pH effects and the presence of CaCO3, that influence equilibration between NH4+ ions and NH3 and determine the rate of NH3 diffusion through soil and loss to the atmosphere, have been well understood for many years (Fenn & Kissel, 1973, 1975; Fenn & Hossner, 1985; Rachhpal-Singh & Nye, 1986; Harrison & Webb, 2001).
+As expected, where surface application was compared with ammonium sulphate mixed with the soil (Gasser, 1964), mixing decreased volatilisation somewhat.